Cartmel Priory: 19th and 20th centuries

 By 1830 the church was in need of repair again, and underwent a restoration, which has been described in the Edge Guide as "more enthusiastic than sympathetic".
 In 1850 a new panelled ceiling was inserted in the central part of the church, forming the belfry floor.

 A further restoration was carried out in 1867 by E. G. Paley.
 The restoration was described in the Westmorland Gazette of 28 September 1867 The old seats and galleries have been removed from the nave and transepts, which have been reseated with new benches of oak.
-The plaster and whitewash of succeeding centuries has been entirely taken off an cleaned from the walls, pillars, and arches of the church.
+The plaster and whitewash of succeeding centuries has been entirely taken off and cleaned from the walls, pillars, and arches of the church.
 The ancient massive open timbered roof of oak, which for centuries has been hid behind a plastered ceiling, has been uncovered and restored.
 The whole of the windows have been reglazed with Hartley’s cathedral glass.
 A new font, pulpit and reading-desk of stone have been added to the church.
 The font is square with moulded panels, carved and drapered work, and marble shaft.
 The pulpit is of octagonal design, supported by marble shafts, on three sides are moulded panels containing carved heads representing our Saviour, St. Peter, and St. Paul.
 A new organ has been erected in the town choir.